Voydahn/image-comparator/README.md

 # 🖼️ Image Comparator

+This is an unfinished application.
+It is provided **as-is**, primarily intended for portfolio demonstration purposes.

+## ⚠️ Disclaimer
+This project is currently a work in progress and is shared in its current state.
+It may not yet be production-ready.

 An interactive image comparison tool built with **React** and **Vite**.
 Easily compare two images using a draggable slider, with optional zoom and drag features.